CERTCC/CERT-Guide-to-CVD/docs/tutorials/troubleshooting/hype.md

 the vendor and its products at the same time it demotivates reporters' willingness to participate in the CVD process.
-Even more problematic is that when such attention comes to focus on the vendors' products, it is very likely that additional vulnerabilities will be found---while simultaneously less likely that anyone will bother to report them to the vendor before disclosing them publicly.
+Even more problematic is that when such attention comes to focus on the vendors' products, it is very likely that additional vulnerabilities will be found&mdash;while simultaneously less likely that anyone will bother to report them to the vendor before disclosing them publicly.
 Vendors should not underestimate spite as a motivation for vulnerability